What do equine sarcoids look like?

 Sometimes you can feel small bumps the size of a pea within a verrucose sarcoid tumor.
 Some verrucose sarcoid tumors develop surface ulcerations, where the skin peels away, exposing red tissue underneath.
 These tumors usually are found on the lower part of the leg.

-Read: How do you mount a horse by yourself?
+Read: How can you tell if a horse is constipated?

 Where can sarcoids be found in a horse?